 The thriving LA wine culture is actually a return to its roots.
 Before the film industry took root, LA was the nation’s commercial winemaking hub and was blanketed by vineyards.
 The San Gabriel mission made the first vintages in 1796 for religious services, but secular vineyards were being planted as early as 1784 in what is now Glendale, La Cañada-Flintridge, and Eagle Rock.
 Ventures took off in downtown in 1833 when Jean-Louis Vignes planted vines from his native Bordeaux for a winery.
 (Vignes Street is named in his honor.)
 By the mid-19th century, there were more than 100 wineries within the city limits, most of which lined what are now Alameda and San Pedro streets.The industry crashed with Prohibition, the Depression, urbanization, and vine diseases so the epicenter of California winemaking shifted north.

 A few wineries are upholding the tradition and hoping to reinvigorate the industry.
 San Antonio Winery, founded in 1917 by Italian immigrant Santo Cambianica, survived Prohibition by making altar wine and is still going strong four generations later under Cambianica’s descendants.
-Fruit is now sourced from appellations up north but the winery remains on Lamar Street.
-They offer tours and tastings and have two restaurants.
+Fruit is now sourced from their estate vineyards in Paso Robles, Monterey, and Napa, but the winery remains on Lamar Street.
+They offer tours and tastings and have one restaurants.

 Although Pali Wine Co. (and sister label Tower 15) wares are made near Santa Barbara, the company takes its name from the Pacific Palisades where the owners live.
 They also have a dog-friendly tasting room in the Arts District with a super chill vibe, trivia, free Wi-Fi, and a tap program that allows imbibers to taste fun, young, and sometimes more experimental wines that come directly from the barrel with no fining or filtering.